 Note: If you plan to read “Angel in the Rubble,” do so before reading this page.
-This story is a good follow-up to the book.
+This story is an excellent follow-up to the book.

 On August 6, 2011, four days after Angel in the Rubble was published, Genelle Guzman-McMillan received an unexpected visit at her Long Island home from Tom O’Brien.
 He had a bouquet of flowers and an incredible story to tell.

-Tom, as Genelle and I would learn from him, was one of nine firefighters from FDNY Rescue 2 in Brooklyn who rescued Genelle from beneath the World Trade Center rubble on September 12, 2001, after she had been buried alive for 27 hours.
+As Tom told Genelle, he was one of ten firefighters from FDNY Rescue 2 in Brooklyn who rescued her from beneath the World Trade Center rubble.
+It happened on September 12, 2001, after she had been buried alive for 27 hours.

-The other eight, Tom told me, were Dave Arcerie, Stan Brzenski, Tom Donnelly, Bill Esposito, Larry Gray, Larry Senzel, Tony Tedeshi, and Paul Somin.
+Tom later told me that the other nine were Chief Joseph Downey, Dave Arcerie, Stan Brzenski, Tom Donnelly, Bill Esposito, Larry Gray, Larry Senzel, Tony Tedeshi, and Paul Somin.

 Yes, Paul Somin is that Paul―the “angel in the rubble” who found Genelle.

-Tom has an extraordinary story of his own about his life since 9/11.
-I am not going to go into detail about it here because it’s his story to tell.
+Tom has an extraordinary story about his own life since 9/11.
+I will not share it here because it’s his story to tell.
 But I will say that he and Genelle spent about an hour together on her porch that day talking, laughing, and crying as she learned for the first time about who these men were and how they found her.

-The meeting with Tom had such a profound effect on Genelle that it took her two days before she called me to tell me about it.
+The meeting with Tom had a profound effect on Genelle; it took two days for her to digest it before she called to tell me about it.
 The day after she did, on August 9, I was in my kitchen telling the story to my wife, Deb, when our phone rang.
 The caller ID said “Brooklyn, NY.”
 Deb and I stared at each other, no doubt thinking the same thing.
 “You’d better answer it,” she said.

 “Hello?”
 I said hesitantly.